ERITREA – The Trip

 3. Medhanie, Whatsapp +2917403639 $40/day, $70/two days.

 Money.
 Bring enough US$ or € cash for the entire trip – No ATMs.
-Get €/$ changed at the airport, your hotel, any business, at the cambios in Asmara, or taxi drivers.
+Get €/$ changed at the airport, your hotel, any business, at the Cambios in Asmara, or taxi drivers.
 1 US$=15EN; 1 €=16EN

 SIM cards.
 Not available for foreigners and even if you were able to get one, there is no data.
 Ask any local to make a phone call for you using their phone.

 Internet.
-Internet cafes in Asmara – I went to Dolphin internet and paid 15 EN for one hour and needed the whole hour to do a few simple things as it was so slow.
-Need a VPN to access social media but it took so long to log in as to not be useful.
+Internet cafes in Asmara – I went to Dolphin Internet and paid 15 EN for one hour and needed the whole hour to do a few simple things as it was so slow.
+Need a VPN to access social media but it took so long to log in as to not useful.

-Near Fiat Tagliero is an internet café with faster speeds – 100 EN for 100 mb..
+Near Fiat Tagliero is an internet café with faster speeds – 100 EN for 100 MB..

 Tips